styfle/packagephobia/README.md

 This is useful for inspecting potential `devDependencies` without using up precious disk space or waiting minutes for `npm install`.
 Ain't nobody got time for dat.

+Results are saved so the first person might wait a bit to view package size, but everyone else gets to see the results instantly!

 ## [Demo](https://packagephobia.now.sh)

 A good use case might be comparing test runners, web frameworks, or even bundlers.
 Click one of the links below to see Package Phobia in action!